 I’m really pleased with the unit.
 Its solid, it works well, the manual is good, its easy to change settings and it just works.
 We’ve had no issues with it, except for a fault caused by the installation, not the actual product.

 It’s certainly done much better than our Projecta DCDC in the Isuzu Dmax.
-Anything Enerdrive is going to be a decent purchase, in our books.
-Our Enerdrive DCDC review is one big tick.
+Enerdrive is generally considered a premium product, although I have had a few people pass on less than average feedback since Dometic took them over.
+Regardless, in our experience, the Enerdrive DCDC review is one big tick.

 We’ve had no Enerdrive DC2DC problems, and have a number of friends running them that are very happy too.
-I’m honestly considering getting another one for our Dmax when we move to Lithium batteries, but I’ll have to be creative with where it gets mounted, as it won’t fit on our electric box.
+I’m honestly considering getting another one for our Dmax when we move to a DIY Lithium battery, but I’ll have to be creative with where it gets mounted, as it won’t fit on our electric box.